ariannaordona/Mad_Tap/README.md

 ====================================

-RULES
+RULES (4 modes)
-- infinite mode -> keeps going and going until you die
-- add a time limit to challenge player
+- Standard: Get as many correct answers within a time limit
-- can disable time limit just for practicing
-- get more points for continuous correct answers
-- when getting correct -> play audio file (DEFINITELY CAN GET ANNOYING -> MUST BE ABLE TO DISABLE)
+- Hard: Time limit and layout of character buttons is shuffled after every correct answer
+- Practice: No time limit and the answer is shown on the left side
+- Endless: No time limit, but the first wrong answer will end the game

-- Traditional / Simplified
+- Traditional / Simplified (Personally I would rather only learn Traditional, not a high priority to implement a simplified option)
 - Characters that need more than one to mean something (ie. basketball can be represented as a basketball, but would need more than 1 character).
 On the interface the card with the basketball image would have a (2) underneath the image showing you need 2 characters

 ====================================